The Disabled Students Allowance covers any extra costs related to education as a result of your epilepsy.

 What support is available?

-There are three areas in which it is possible to receive the DSA.
 What you receive will be dependent on your assessment and what recommendations are made for your support.
+Here are some examples of what could be provided:

 A dictaphone: this may be helpful if your medication makes you tired or makes it harder to concentrate during lectures.
 It might also be useful if you have absence seizures during classes.